-Only definite time characteristics (for phase and earth currents) are available
+Only definite time characteristics (for phase and ground currents) are available

-Only the high current stage I>> and the instantaneous very high current stage I>>> (for phase currents) and the high current stage $I_E>>$ (for earth current) are available Attention!
+Only the high current stage I>> and the instantaneous very high current stage I>>> (for phase currents) and the high current stage I_E>> (for ground current) are available Attention!
 This option must only be used without auto-reclosure, as these stages will be blocked after the first auto-reclose cycle!